ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_styles/index.rst

 instead.
 This means that your custom theme need only consist of the PHP and CSS files you have actually modified.

+As a security precaution, the default theme's PHP files are not actually located in ``themes/cp_themes/default`` but are instead located within the system folder at ``system/expressionengine/views``.
+If you would like to override any of those files in your own theme, copy them to your own theme's directory, making sure that the copied files maintain the same directory structure in your theme as they do in the *views* directory.

 Overriding Control Panel Style
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~